TechnoBureau/technobureau.github.io/README.md

-# Blog files for I'd Rather Be Writing
+# Blog files for Ganapathi Chidambaram

-This is the Jekyll site for idratherbewriting.com.
+This is the Jekyll site for ganapathichidambaram.github.io.